FaerieFang/TailWhip/README.md

 <h3> Highest Priority </h3>
 - Use NEW 2D enviroment tools to make background and other features.
 - Seperate functions into own scripts

 <h5> Hookshot </h5>

-- Bugs
-	- Make creation coninus
+- Make the hookshot line destroy right
-	- Make collsion with player & hokshot possible
+- Make the player Rotate and the hookshot spawn acordingly
+- Fix 180 Deggre turning

 <h5> AI </h5>

 - Add level enemies
 - Make eneimes able to be destroyed

-<h5> Boat </h5>

-- Better Boat Particles

 <h5> Player </h5>